hexabase/hexabase-cli/README.md

 ## `hx actions:create DATASTORE_ID`

-create action in a database
+create an action in a datastore

 ```
 USAGE